o-curran/o-curran.github.io/index.md

 Hello!
 My name is Odhrán, pronounced /ˈɔːɹ.ɪn/.
 I study computer science & linguistics at Trinity College, Dublin, where I've recently finished first year.

 Right now, I'm working under Prof. Nathan W. Hill at the Trinity Centre for Asian Studies on finite-state transducers for historical phonology.
-Aside from my studies, I'm a committee member of the College Historical Society, the world's oldest student debating society, for its 256th session.
+Aside from my studies, I'm a committee member of the College Historical Society, the world's oldest student debating society.

 You can find projects I've worked on [here](projects.html), or other assorted miscellany [here](misc.html).